nazmul-nhb/npm-downloads-count/README.md

 #### `GET /package`

-Retrieves the download count (and author name) for a specified NPM package over a specified time range.
+Retrieves the download count (and author info - name and email) for a specified NPM package over a specified time range.

 #### Query Parameters